-The Selected list provides three regions: Top Pinned, Unpinned, and Bottom Pinned.
-The pinned regions let you specify flows that you want your users to complete first and last.
-Users can't remove the flows you add to these regions.
-The Unpinned region is for flows that you want your users to complete during the record's life cycle.
-Unlike pinned flows, users can remove these flows from the list.
+The preview area has three regions: Top Pinned, Unpinned, or Bottom Pinned.
+Use the pinned regions to specify actions that you want your users to complete first and last.
+The Unpinned region is for actions that you want your users to complete during the record's life cycle.